 What are Ceramics and Glass?

-While most are familiar with ceramics and glass, they are much more than pottery, dishes, and window glass.
+While most are familiar with everyday ceramics and glass, they are much more than pottery, dishes, and window glass.
 As you will learn, Ceramics are Cool!
 Check out all the resources below!

 Ceramic and glass materials enable advanced technologies—sometimes as components in devices, sometimes as materials necessary for manufacturing other materials.
 Components include catalytic converter substrates for your car, fiber optic glasses that bring the internet to you, light bulbs, and dental crowns.
 Behind the scenes, refractory ceramics line steelmaking furnaces and cement kilns, draw heat out of your cell phone, and project jet engines during flight.